htdebeer/paru/README.md

 Documentation
 -------------

+### Manual

 For more information on automatic the use of pandoc with paru or writing pandoc filters in ruby, please see paru's [manual](https://heerdebeer.org/Software/markdown/paru/).
-The [API documentation can be found there as well](https://heerdebeer.org/Software/markdown/paru/documentation/api-doc/).

-One of the examples described in the manual is the development of `do-pandoc.rb`, a program that converts an input file given the pandoc configuration embedded in the YAML metadata in that input file.
-This script `do-pandoc.rb` is installed as a binary when you install paru so you can use it whenever you want.

-For example, the following markdown file (`hello.md`),

-    ---
-    title: Hello!
-    author: Huub de Beer
-    pandoc:
-      from: 'markdown'
-      to: 'html5'
-    ...

-    # Hello from Pandoc

-    Hi, this is converted to pandoc by running this file through `do-pandoc.rb`!

-can be converted by pandoc to HTML by running the following command:

-    do-pandoc.rb hello.md
+### API documentation

+The [API documentation](https://heerdebeer.org/Software/markdown/paru/documentation/api-doc/) covers the whole of paru.
+Where the manual just describes a couple of scenarios, the API documentation shows all available functionality.
+It also give more examples of using paru and writing filters.

+### Frequently asked questions

+There are no frequently asked questions at the moment.
+Feel free to ask me a question: [send me an email](mailto:Huub@heerdebeer.org)!

+-   *I get an error like "'values\_at': no implicit conversion of String into Integer (TypeError) from lib/paru/filter/document.rb:54:in 'from\_JSON'"*

+    The most likely cause is that you're using an old version of Pandoc.
+Paru version 0.2.x only supports pandoc version 1.18 and up.
+In pandoc version 1.18 there was a breaking API change in the way filters worked.
+Please upgrade your pandoc installation.